salooniya/novellery/README.md

 # Novellery
-Official repo of novellery web app.
+A web app to read what you love.

+# Information

+This is the offical repository of Novellery Web App.

-# © All rights reserved.
+© All rights reserved.